 c# contextual keywords: yield

 yield is a contextual keywords.
 When it shows in a statement, it means the method or get accessor in which it appears is an iterator.
-Thus it provides a simple way to define an iterator, rather than a class that implements IEnumerable
+Thus it provides a simple way to define an iterator, rather than a class that implements IEnumerable or IEnumerator.

 When you use the

-to define an iterator removes the need for an explicit extra class (the class that holds the state for an enumeration, see IEnumerator for an example) when you implement the IEnumerable and IEnumerator pattern for a custom collection type.
+yieldcontextual keyword in a statement, you indicate that the method, operator, orgetaccessor in which it appears is an iterator.
+Usingyieldto define an iterator removes the need for an explicit extra class (the class that holds the state for an enumeration, see IEnumerator for an example) when you implement the IEnumerable and IEnumerator pattern for a custom collection type.

 Grammar